Cooking with the Most-Impossible Mystery Basket Ingredients

 Usually stored in brine, pickled pig lips have mainly a salty, vinegary flavor.
 The texture, however, is spongy and chewy, so it can be tricky to use.
 Try dicing the pickled pig lips and tossing them into a stir-fry for a strong punch of acid.

-Find out more about the competition, go behind the scenes of the battles, read interviews from the chefs and vote in the Most-Impossible Ingredient poll.
+Find out more about the competition, go behind the scenes of the battles and vote in the Most-Impossible Ingredient poll.